 Many businesses have ditched their on-premise Exchange email systems and have migrated their email to the cloud.
 There are many benefits of such a move.
 Switching to the cloud means it is not necessary to purchase and maintain on-premises hardware and the space devoted to housing that hardware can be freed up and put to better use.
 There is also no limit on the number of mailboxes that can be set up and mailbox limits do not need to be set as storage space is never an issue.

 Businesses store huge amounts of business-critical information in mailboxes, such as contacts, purchase orders, legal documents, and intellectual property.
 It is important that this information is always available and cannot be accidentally deleted.
 A study by IDC suggests that 60% of business-critical information is actually stored in the email system, and much of that data is not stored elsewhere.
 It is therefore no surprise that when ransomware attacks result in encryption of email data, businesses have little option other than pay the ransom demand.

-If a customer gets in touch, emails related to past email conversations can be recovered, but if emails need to be recovered for legal reasons, businesses need to demonstrate that the email in the archive is exactly the same as the message that was received or sent and prove that it has not been altered in any way.
+If a customer gets in touch, emails related to past email conversations can be recovered, but if emails need to be recovered for legal reasons, businesses need to demonstrate that the email in the archive is exactly the same as the message that was received or sent.
+They must be able to prove emails have not been altered in any way.

 Users of Office 365 can prove the authenticity of an email by placing it on Legal Hold in Office 365.
 Messages placed on Legal Hold are stored in their original, unedited form.
 Legal Hold is activated by the Office 365 administrator through the admin panel.
 Provided Legal Hold remains switched on, edited and deleted messages can be recovered along with the original message through the Compliance Center.